 - Private halls – Similar to university halls, these are very sociable places of residence.
 Private halls may differ in terms of layout, costing, and proximity to university buildings

-- Private accommodation – from second year onwards, students usually live in private accommodation (although for some students this may be the case for first year also) alongside a group of preferred friends within the area you study.
+- Private accommodation – from second year onwards, students usually live in private accommodation (although for some this may be the case for first year also) alongside a group of preferred friends.
 Private accommodation can vary in cost dependent on many factors such as room size, amenities, location etc. Be mindful that this needs to be organised individually by yourself and/or friends with private landlords

 - Living at home – If it is a viable option, you can of course choose to live at home during your studies